-A colorist has an extensive knowledge of the technicalities of hair color, depth and tone, and works with a range of techniques including permanent, semi-permanent and highlighting.
-They discuss with their clients what will suit them, and work with hair stylists to create a cut and color that compliment each other.
+A colorist has extensive knowledge of the technicalities of hair color, depth, and tone and works with a range of techniques, including permanent, semi-permanent, and highlighting.
+They discuss working with hair stylists to create a cut and color that complement each other.

 Maintaining hair color requires repeat visits to a salon, so as you build up a client list, you will generate more bookings as happy customers come back to you to get their roots touched up or for new styles.